 PFRS 11 (Amendment), Joint Arrangements - Accounting for Acquisitions of Interests in Joint Operations.
 The amendment requires an acquirer of an interest in a joint operation in which the activity constitutes a business (as defined in PFRS 3 to: (1) apply all of the business combinations accounting principles in PFRS 3 and other PFRSs, except for those principles that conflict with the guidance in PFRS 11; and, (2) disclose the information required by PFRS 3 and other PFRSs for business combinations.
 The amendments apply both to the initial acquisition of an interest in joint operation, and the acquisition of an additional interest in a joint operation (in the latter case, previously held interests are not remeasured).
 The amendments apply prospectively to acquisitions of interests in joint operations in which the activities of the joint operations constitute businesses, as defined in PFRS 3, for those acquisitions occurring from the beginning of the first period in which the amendments apply.
-Amounts recognized for acquisitions of interests in joint operations or after January 1, 2016.
+Amounts recognized for acquisitions of interests in joint operations occurring in prior periods are not adjusted.
+The amendment is effective for annual periods beginning on or after January 1, 2016.